2-Week Family RV Road Trip Through Colorado, Utah & Wyoming: Itinerary and Highlights with Kids

 Glendo State Park – Sandy Beach Campground

 The campground itself was straightforward but comfortable.
 Our site was far enough back from the beach to feel private, with easy access when we wanted to walk down.
-It wasn’t a headline destination on this trip, but it gave us a chance to pause, relax, and recharge before finishing our route in Rocky Mountain National Park.
+It wasn’t a headline destination on this trip, but it was truly beautiful and serene and gave us a chance to recharge before finishing our route at Rocky Mountain National Park.

 Rocky Mountain National Park

-Our final stop before returning to Denver was Rocky Mountain National Park, where we made it out to Spruce Lake.
+Rocky Mountain National Park was established in 1915 to protect Colorado’s Front Range high country, preserving alpine tundra, glacial valleys, and some of the highest continuous terrain accessible by road in the United States.
+On our final stop before returning to Denver, at Rocky Mountain National Park, we made it out to Spruce Lake.
 The trail isn’t long, but it gives you that alpine-lake payoff without committing to a full-day hike.
-With one kid in a boot and splint, keeping it short was important, and this felt like the right balance.
+With the physical limitations we consistently factored in, keeping it short was important, and this felt like the right balance.

 One planning note: Rocky Mountain requires a timed-entry pass in summer.
 Without it, you’re limited to very early morning or evening access—something to plan around if you’re visiting with kids.